chef/chef-web-docs/chef_master/source/resource_cab_package.rst

 * ``cab_package`` is the resource.
 * ``name`` is the name given to the resource block.
-* ``action`` identifies which steps the chef-client will take to bring the node into t
+* ``action`` identifies which steps the chef-client will take to bring the node into the desired state.

 * ``source`` is the local path or URL for the cabinet package